 What is data management maturity?

 The first word is “particular discipline”.
 In our case, it is data management and/or governance.
-The definitions of data management put in different context differ greatly.
+The definitions of data management put in different contexts differ greatly.
 Therefore, you should specify your understanding of data management.

 Data management definition will vary depending on the following factors: